 Export and Import - Allows you to export or import a Workflow or FlowService so that can be used in multiple projects.
 When you export a Workflow or FlowService a zip file is created containing all assets along with its dependencies used in that Workflow or FlowService.
 The zip file is saved to your local drive’s default download path and this zip file can be used to import those assets either in the same tenant or a different tenant.
 It can be in the different region as well.

-Publish and Deploy - Allows you to promote assets from one environment to another.
+Publish and Deploy - Allows you to promote assets across regions, cloud providers, and datacenters.
 It is possible to select multiple assets and publish them all at the same time.
 The project and assets are named the same.
 In case of redeploying, it updates the existing assets with the new data.

 The following table lists the functions that are supported in the current product version: